Dalcio/calculator/about.md

 - [ ] Root square, cube and so on
 - [ ] Power square, cube and so on
 - [ ] Graphic creation
+- [ ] Install the app like youtube, maps and others